 Normal working hours are Monday to Friday.
-The amount of standard working time amounts to 8 (eight) hours per day with minimum 30 - minutes of and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+The amount of standard working time amounts to 8 (eight) hours per day with minimum 15 and maximum 30 minutes of break for a total of 40 hours per week.
+This applies for a full-time employee and/or unless otherwise stated in the individual employment contract.